fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 Reading this collection of Parquet files can also be done with the `dataset()` function, just like when we used the function to read the single CSV file above.
-The `dataset()` function is very flexible and can be used to import data in a variety of formats, structures, and even combines files from local and remote locations.
+The `dataset()` function is very flexible and can be used to import data in a variety of formats, and structures, and even combines files from local and remote locations.
 The `format` argument is optional as the function detects automatically the file type.